Eureeka's Castle

 Eureeka's Castle is an American children's puppet television series created by Debby Beece and Judy Katschke.
 R. L. Stine developed the characters and was the head writer of the show.
 It originally aired on Nickelodeon's Nick Jr. block from September 4, 1989, to November 10, 1991.
 The program featured various puppet characters who live in a giant's wind-up music box.
 The show was a joint development by Nickelodeon, animators Kit Laybourne and Eli Noyes of Noyes & Laybourne Enterprises, and the puppeteers at 3/Design Studio.

 Synopsis

 The show follows various puppet characters including Eureeka, a sorceress-in-training.
 Eureeka and her friends live in a wind-up castle music box owned by a friendly giant.
 Other characters include Magellan the dragon, twin moat dwellers Bogge and Quagmire, Batly the bat, and Mr. Knack the handyman.
-There are also various appearing creatures such as mice, singing fish statues called the Fishtones, Magellan's pets Cooey and the Slurms, and Batly's pet spider Webster.
+There are also various appearing creatures such as mice, singing fish statues called the Fishtones, Magellan's pets Cooey and the Slurms, and Batly's pet Webster.